raf48/angular-guestbook/README.md

 npm install
 ```

-To start the app on http://localhost:3000
+To start the app on http://localhost:3000 input
 ```
 npm start
 ```